denim02/firefly-optimized-recommender/README.md

 python main.py
 ```

-*To modify the algorithm parameters, including the number of fireflies, epochs, and the tuning measure used, please open main.py and find the section marked as **MODIFY HERE**:*
+*To insert the hyper-parameters you want to test, please open main.py and find the section marked as **MODIFY HERE**:*
 ```py
 ##### MODIFY HERE #####
 tuned_SVD_params = {